eoinkelly/notes/rust/rust.md

 // I expect to get ownership of T to use and do with as I please fn foo(v: T) {
 }

+fn main() {
+    // ...
+    foo(thing); // whether an arg is passing ownership or reference, mutable or not is clear from call site too
+    // ...
+}
 ```

 ### 2. Shared borrow